nkey-ops/extended-marks.nvim/README.md

 At most you can have `cwd.key_length` letters in the mark (including the first one).

-1. If you exhaust your max number of letters the mark will be set.
+1. If you exhaust your max number of letters, the mark will be set.
-2. If you don't want to use all the allowed letters for the mark you can hit `` ` `` (default config) to mark the file with the current provided letters for the mark.
+2. If you don't want to use all the allowed letters for the mark, you can hit `` ` `` (default config) to mark the file with the currently provided set letters.
-3. If you want to interrupt marking process, hit any key apart from `` ` `` and `[a-zA-Z]`
+3. If you want to interrupt marking process, hit any key except for `` ` `` and `[a-zA-Z]`

-In order to open the file under a certain mark you should hit `` ` `` and then `[A-Z][a-z]*`: first uppercase letter to use a `cwd mark` and then, if your mark has more then one letter, the remaining ones.
+In order to open the file under a certain mark you should hit `` ` `` and then `[A-Z][a-zA-Z]*`: first uppercase letter to use a `cwd mark` and then, if your mark has more then one letter, the remaining ones.

 Supported letters for the mark are `[a-zA-Z]` only the case of the first letter of the mark is important.